maryaleb8/CRMsystem/README.md

 # To start with

-Run the command line: python3 main.py
+Run the command line: python3 app.py

 # Functionality:
-Admins have an opportunity to add new order to database with order status
+Admins have an opportunity to add new order to database with order status and comments

 # Technical details: